Haifa: Sycaminum and Efa

 The name Efa first appears during Roman rule, some time after the end of the 1st century, when a Roman fortress and small Jewish settlement were established not far from Tel Shikmona.
 Haifa is also mentioned more than 100 times in the Talmud, a work central to Judaism.

-Hefa or Hepha in Eusebius of Caesarea's 4th-century work, Onomasticon (Onom.
-108, 31), is said to be another name for Sycaminus.
+Hefa or Hepha in Eusebius of Caesarea's 4th-century work, Onomasticon, is said to be another name for Sycaminus.
 This synonymizing of the names is explained by Moshe Sharon, who writes that the twin ancient settlements, which he calls Haifa-Sycaminon, gradually expanded into one another, becoming a twin city known by the Greek names Sycaminon or Sycaminos Polis.
 References to this city end with the Byzantine period.

 Porphyreon

 Around the 6th century, Porphyreon or Porphyrea is mentioned in the writings of William of Tyre, and while it lies within the area covered by modern Haifa, it was a settlement situated south of Haifa-Sycaminon.